aarcex3/aiostipy-cli/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/aarcex3/aiostipy-cli/LICENSE) file for details.
+See the LICENSEfile for details.